 History of the Department of Physiology: Physiology has been taught since 1953, and is known as ‘Faal’ (Physiology).
-In the period 1953-1968 physiology was a knowledge that was given during the first year bachelor’s degree which later became known as a young scholar.
+In the period 1953-1968 physiology was a knowledge that was given during the first year undergraduate’s degree which later became known as a young scholar.
 So that at the time before taking physiology subject, students were required to graduate for courses at the level of ‘propaedensi’.
 In 1968 – 1988 the lecture system was replaced with a semester credit system which later formed by the main or standard curriculum of the faculty.
 In this system courses are divided into 3 groups: – MKDU = General Basic Courses – MKDK = Special Basic Courses – MKK = Expertise Courses in Physiology including MKK science together with Biochemistry.
 Physiology and Chemistry subject consists of 8-10 credits and 2-4 credits for the practical.

 The aim of learning Physiology is to provide an understanding of the physiological functions of body organs which are the basis for determining whether or not economic animals (livestock) are healthy, giving understanding to students about the physiological basis for livestock production processes, especially regarding endocrinology and reproduction process.
 In addition, it also provides an understanding of animal behavior, especially livestock, how to control it, and provides an understanding of environmental factors and in relation to physiology, growth and development as well as to find out the influence of the environment on animals / livestock.